 The City of Ocala Recreation and Parks Department will begin a phased approach to reopening parks for individual and non-organized sports use within the city limits.
 The “Safer at Home” order issued by Florida Governor Ron DeSantis expires Thursday, April 30, allowing municipalities to begin the reopening process in phases.

-Activities such as walking, jogging and bicycling in parks will continue to be allowed.
-Team sports, organized activities or groups are still prohibited.
-The six-feet physical distancing rule must always be maintained, and face coverings are recommended in accordance with Centers for Disease Control (CDC) directions.
+Activities such as walking, jogging and bicycling in parks will continue to be allowed, and outdoor activities including basketball courts, volleyball courts, tennis courts, and the Ocala Skate Park will have restrictions lifted under the new governor advisory.
+The six-feet physical distancing rule and face coverings are recommended in accordance with the Centers for Disease Control (CDC) directions.

 Ocala Skate Park:

 Effective immediately, the Ocala Skate Park, 517 NE Ninth St., has lifted all restrictions on skate park use.